 This document contains instructions for editing existing KB documents.
 It also includes a training exercise in which document authors edit the sample document they created in KB Author Training - Creating a New Document.
-For detailed information about other aspects of the document editor, please continue with this training series or return to the [Link for document 23277 is unavailable at this time.].
+For detailed information about other aspects of the document editor, please continue with this training series or return to the KB Author Training - Overview.

 To edit an existing document you must first locate it in the KB Admin Tools.
 Begin by clicking the Documents tab.

 Links in the left-hand navigation menu: Active, In Review, In Progress, Inactive and Trash act as shortcuts to lists of documents by status.
 You can click on any of these links to see a list of documents at the corresponding status at your KB site.
 For example, to see all documents in 'Active' status click the Active link.
 Once you click on a status, it is highlighted in blue.

 After you've selected a document status, you can refine your search using the filter dropdowns underneath the Status heading on the top of the screen.
 The image below shows the filters beneath the Documents in Review screen.